withastro/docs/src/pages/en/guides/cms/storyblok.md

 The Storyblok integration requires an object with the following properties:

-1. `accessToken` - This are the Storyblok API tokens that we added in the previous step.
+1. `accessToken` - This references the Storyblok API tokens that we added in the previous step.
 We will use the preview token in development and the public token in production.

     :::tip
-    Since the astro config file does not support environment variables.
-Use the `loadEnv` function from Vite to load the environment variables.
+Since the Astro config file does not normally support environment variables, use the `loadEnv` function from Vite to load them.
     :::

 2. `components` - An object that maps Storyblok component names to paths to your local components.
 This is required to render your Storyblok components in Astro.